 The University accepts no responsibility for loss or damage to any vehicle or contents however caused while on any University surface lot or on-street permit parking area.

 The following form is to request a new parking permit.
 To update existing account information, please contact us.

-Queen’s University is offering $10/day surface parking at select locations when paying with the HONK Mobile App.
-This new option provide staff and faculty with flexibility and supports the uptake of alternative transportation by making affordable parking available to those who need it infrequently.
+Queen’s University is offering $10/day surface parking at select locations when paying with the HONK Mobile App and at Pay & Display machines.
+This option provide staff and faculty with flexibility and supports the uptake of alternative transportation by making affordable parking available to those who need it infrequently.
 The discounted rate is available at the following locations:

 - Summer (May-Aug) - $37.29/week

 - Motorcycle - $15.82/month (May - Nov. x 7 months)

 - Education Students - January / April - $540.50